Piotrekol/CollectionManager/README.md

 - .osdb Collections: These are collections in Collection Manager's format.
 They store collection names, map hashes, mapIDs, mapsetIDs, star ratings, and map states.
 It is recommended to use this format when sharing collections due to it not requiring any osu! files to identify maps.

-  However, **the initial save of the .osdb file must have all the info desired.** Opening a .db collection or any collection with missing data and saving it as a .osdb collection will not repair any of the missing data unless maps present in the collection are also present in your osu!.db and songs folder.
+  However, **the initial save of the .osdb file must have all the info desired.** Opening a .db collection or any collection with missing data and saving it as a .osdb collection will not repair any of the missing data unless the missing maps and data are also present in your osu!.db and songs folder.

 ### **Downloading Maps from Collections**